bryanibit/blog.io/_posts/2017-7-6-cpp-coding.md

 ## Abstract Class

 *Abstract* means no implementation, namely, cannot be instantiated (no object), but can be used as a base class.
 What is abstract in C++?
 In short, if a class includes **pure virtual functions**, then it is an abstract function.
+Classes that can be used to instantiate objects are called **concrete classes**.
 There are several rules about abstract class.
 1. A class is abstract if it has at least one pure virtual function.
 2. We can have pointers and references of abstract class type.